NeXt-UI/next-tutorials/tutorials/tutorial-000.md

 ## Portfolio

-NeXt has been a life vest for a bunch of open-source efforts at Cisco.
+NeXt has been a life vest for a bunch of open-source SDN efforts at [Cisco](https://cisco.com).
 Some of apps were built entirely in NeXt (by means of NeXt UI component), while the rest tend to employ AngularJS as a basement with NeXt's topology component.

 Check out a few awesome apps that we at Cisco have developed to boost SDN initiative.